jrgfogh/synchronized_value/README.md

 `std::synchronized_value` is a proposed new library type for the C++ standard.

-This repo contains an example implementation of the current proposal, with some extra extensions.
+This repo contains an example implementation of the current proposal.

 The current proposal is described in documents number N4033 and p0290r4.